In July, I had the amazing privilege of speaking at Lipscomb University, my alma mater. (My return to school is pictured above)

 Please share this post with a college student you love!

 This week, I’m offering this list + 10 additional things college kids need to know as a FREE download.
 Includes verses for college.
-Simply subscribe in the form below to download it.
+Click here to download “20 Things College Students Need to Know.”

 Pin this list to a bulletin board or place it in a Bible or journal.